txus/saga/README.md

 ### Consequences

-A consequence is a fact that will be true after a passage occurs, and thus will be accumulated into the player's bag of facts.
+A consequence is a fact that may be true after a passage occurs depending on a probability, and thus may be accumulated into the player's bag of facts.

+When no probability is given, it defaults to certainty:

 ```clojure
 (-> (s/passage :in-the-market "Wandering through the market, I found an apple.")